Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

 Lastly, you can make money through your blog by getting sponsorships.

 Just like the ads work, sponsorships are kind of similar.

-You will have ads on your site but this time the payment will be provided by the company who is wanting to advertise on your site.
+You will have ads on your site, but this time the payment will be provided by the company that wants to advertise on your site.

 Why Any Niche Will Work

 As you can see, there is more than one way to make money with blogging, and that is exactly why I say that any niche can work.

 Sure, affiliate marketing is awesome because you can make more money initially, but you can and should not cancel out any other money-maker.

 I recently added advertising to one of my other blogs and immediately added $1,000 + a month to my income.